 LA is a city of neighbourhoods, and these neighbourhoods feel like entire cities in and of themselves.
 In other words, we didn’t entirely ‘get’ or understand LA and found it somewhat overwhelming.
 The weather in LA is incredible, it’s permanently sunny and the beaches are gorgeous.
 The food scene is one of the best in the world, locals and visitors are spoiled for choice when it comes to cafés and eateries.
 Perhaps my favourite thing about LA (well, after the shopping) was how self-assured and confident everyone seemed.
 I never felt judged for taking photos of my food or outfits, which is always refreshing!

 If you’re planning a trip to this metropolis, I suggest sticking to one or two neighbourhoods rather than trying to do it all.
 I’ve listed my favourite spots from my four favourite neighbourhoods below.
 Just make sure you’ve got a car.

 West Hollywood and Melrose:

 This is where we stayed and it’s a relatively good base.
-We booked The Standard and loved how quirky it was.
+We booked a room at The Standard and loved how quirky it was.
 It’s an artsy, boutique hotel with an excellent pool and bar area.
 We even saw a few celebrities.